Lorenavc/Organoid-Knowledge-Graph/README.md

        COLLECT(DISTINCT d.name) AS datasetNames
 ORDER BY organoidType, countOfDatasets DESC
 ```
+### Export CSV from Neo4j
+After the result table loads, click the 3 vertical dots (︙) in the top-right corner of the result pane.

 ### Run the Script

 The script [visualization_sankey.py](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/visualization/visualization_sankey.py) will prompt you to select two columns or metadata to be visualized, and creates a Sankey diagram of them.
 In this use case, we chose to visualize the perturbagens applied to different organoid types across datasets.